delft-dh/delft-dh.github.io/S3-Analyse-GeoData.md

 A huge advantage for GIS-by-programming; these interface packages give you the ability to access functions unique to particular programs, but have your entire workflow recorded in a central document - a document that can be re-run at will.
 Below are lists of some of the key spatial packages for Python.
 [From: Software Carpentries](https://carpentries-incubator.github.io/geospatial-python/04-geo-landscape/index.html)

+Other programming languages exist that can be very useful for geospatial analysis, like R http://staff.washington.edu/phurvitz/r_gis/

 ## Qualitative Analysis

 ## Quantitative Analysis